hsf-training/hsf-training-ml-webpage/_episodes/06-Data_Discussion.md

 A machine learning model not only optimises cuts, but can find correlations in many dimensions that will give better <span style="color:orange">signal</span>/<span style="color:blue">background</span> classification than individual cuts ever could.

 That's the end of the introduction to why one might want to use a machine learning model.
 If you'd like to try using one, just keep reading!

+Your feedback is very welcome!
+Most helpful for us is if you "[Improve this page on GitHub](https://github.com/hsf-training/hsf-training-ml-webpage/edit/gh-pages/_episodes/06-Data_Discussion.md)".
+If you prefer anonymous feedback, please [fill this form](https://forms.gle/XBeULpKXVHF8CKC17).